Pelni: History

 Under the Dutch colonial rule, Indonesian inter-islands transportation was dominated by Koninklijke Paketvaart-Maatschappij (KPM), founded in 1888.
 KPM headquarter was in Amsterdam, but daily operations were controlled from Batavia, Dutch East Indies (now Jakarta).

 As a newly independent republic in the late 1940s, Indonesian government decided to nationalize Dutch-owned companies.
 The Dutch refused to give away KPM, due to its strong position as a connector of the Indonesian archipelago.
 KPM also played an important role in transporting Dutch logistics and military supplies during the Indonesian National Revolution.

-In response to Dutch refusal, on September 5, 1950, Indonesia founded PEPUSKA (Yayasan Penguasaan Pusat Kapal-kapal, Centrally-controlled Ships Foundation) that operates 8 ships with a total size of 4.800 Deadweight tonnage.
-However, due to a lack of experience and capital, PEPUSKA failed to takeover KPM's monopoly.
+In response to Dutch refusal, on 5 September 1950, Indonesia founded PEPUSKA (Yayasan Penguasaan Pusat Kapal-kapal, Centrally-controlled Ships Foundation) that operates eight ships with a total size of 4.800 Deadweight tonnage.
+However, due to a lack of experience and capital, PEPUSKA failed to take over KPM's monopoly.

-On April 28, 1952, PEPUSKA was dissolved.
+On 28 April 1952, PEPUSKA was dissolved.
 Pelni (now as a company, not a foundation) was founded on the same day, with the same fleet.
 To bring more power, Indonesian Eximbank provided funding to buy 45 new coaster ships from western European countries.
 While waiting for these new ships to be produced, Pelni rented various ships from many countries across the world.
 Pelni also used ships looted from Japan in World War 2.
 These strategies proved successful, as KPM suffered from declining market share and strike workers led by Sukarno's leftist doctrine.
-KPM discontinued its Indonesian operation on December 3, 1957.
+KPM discontinued its Indonesian operation on 3 December 1957.

 Pelni achieved its golden era during the early 1980s to late 1990s.
 Under Suharto’s presidency with his Transmigration program, Pelni was the main transport to move people from Java and Sumatra to eastern regions of Indonesia, because air transport facilities were still underdeveloped.